tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 I would Also like to Thank Prof Rajat Moona and his Team From IIT Gandhinagar For their Support to this noble initiative.

-I would also extend thanks to SCL Chandigarh and Chip Foundry for thier immense Support for this endevour.
+I would also extend thanks to SCL Chandigarh and Chip Foundry for their immense Support for this endevour.